-Trochanteric bursitis or more commonly referred to as lateral hip pain or as just hip pain, is a frequent complaint that can be caused by several different factors.
+Trochanteric bursitis or more commonly referred to as lateral hip pain or simply as just hip pain, is a frequent complaint that can be caused by several different factors.
 Your pain may feel sharp or present itself as an aching that can range from moderate to severe.
-This pain may affect your daily life and may leaving asking what you can do to relieve it.
+This pain may affect your daily life and may leave you asking what you can do to relieve it.

 To better understand your hip pain, it is best to know what causes it and steps you can take to prevent it from returning in the future.

 Lateral hip pain may be caused by structural changes to the glute medius/minimus tendon as well as the illiotibial band which runs up the side of your thigh.
 Pain may also arise as a result of trauma such as experiencing a fall on the outside of the hip/leg, thus injuring the illiotibal band.
 These changes or traumas in your hip may also have an impact on your low back, knees, ankles, and feet.

 Common Lateral Hip Pain Symptoms May Include:

 • Pain often noted along the outside of the leg

 • Painful weakness to the lateral hip muscles

 • Pain with weight bearing activities such as walking, running, stairs, or prolonged standing

 • Pain with laying on the involved hip